How Can I Start A Blog?

 I did some research on how to start my own self-hosted blog, and it didn’t go well as planned at the start.

-There is a lot of things to learn on your own that I hope there are available resources online that can help me get through the process step-by-step.
+There is a lot of things to learn on your own and I hope there are available resources online that can help me get through the process step-by-step.
 I did get through the arduous path eventually.

 And now I want to share what I learned with everyone who would like to take the same path as I did.
 Getting paid for your blogs is not going to be an easy journey.